-PLASTIC SMALL OUTLINE - NO LEAD
+PLASTIC SMALL OUTLINE NO-LEAD

-- All linear dimensions are in millimeters.
-Any dimensions in parenthesis are for reference only.
-Dimensioning and tolerancing per ASME Y14.5M.
-This drawing is subject to change without notice.
-The package thermal pad must be soldered to the printed circuit board for thermal and mechanical performance.
+NOTES: A. All linear dimensions are in millimeters.
+Dimensioning and tolerancing per ASME Y14.5M-1994.

+- B. This drawing is subject to change without notice. - C. Small Outline No-Lead (SON) package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions.

+DSD (S-PWSON-N8)

-PLASTIC SMALL OUTLINE - NO LEAD
+PLASTIC SMALL OUTLINE NO-LEAD